SkyWorld117/DianoiaML.jl/UPDATES.md

 - Add **GAN** as a new type of networks.
 - Split **Cross_Entropy_Loss** to **Categorical_Cross_Entropy_Loss** and **Binary_Cross_Entropy_Loss**.
 - Fix the loss display of **AdaBelief**.
 - Known issues: there is a possibility to produce **NaN**, I am still working on it.
+For now, reduce the usage of **ReLU** in relatively deep networks may solve the problem.

 ### Update 0.3.5 - 02.19.2021
 - Fix that **AdaBelief** activates **Adam**.